Online Multi-Agent Pickup and Delivery with Task Deadlines: Proposed Method

 \subsubsection{Calculation of Pickup Deadlines}

 The pickup deadline is calculated based on the delivery deadline when a new task $\tau_j$ is added.
+This deadline is not a tight bound but rather a reference value used for cost calculation in subsequent task assignments.

-We prepared a dummy agent, implemented using prioritized path planning \cite{liu2019}.
-D-TP calculates the path for the dummy agent to depart from the delivery location $v^{\mathrm{d}}_j$ at time $d^\mathrm{d}_j$ and move towards the pickup location $v^{\mathrm{p}}_j$ by reversing the timesteps.
+We prepared a dummy agent and implemented it using prioritized path planning \cite{liu2019}.
+D-TP calculates the path for the dummy agent to depart from the delivery location $v^{\mathrm{d}}_j$ at time $d^\mathrm{d}_j$ and move toward the pickup location $v^{\mathrm{p}}_j$ by reversing the timesteps.
 During the path calculation, the order of the pickup and delivery locations is reversed because the time required for transportation can vary depending on the paths of other agents in the environment.
 The proposed method searches for a path from the delivery location to the pickup location by reversing the order of time, thus calculating the latest possible path (dummy path) that meets the delivery deadline.
 The pickup deadline $d^\mathrm{p}_j$ represents the time obtained by subtracting the length (timesteps) of the dummy path from the delivery deadline $d^\mathrm{d}_j$.